Submodular Functions: Learnability, Structure, and Optimization

 It is clear from the proofs of \Theorem{n-monotone} that any improvements in the approximation factor for approximating submodular functions by linear functions (i.e., \Lemma{structure-monotone}) for specific subclasses of submodular functions yield PMAC-learning algorithms with improved approximation factors.

-Moreover, the algorithm described for learning submodular functions in the PMAC model is quite robust and it can be extended to handle more general cases as well as various forms of noise.
-For example, we can extend the result in \Theorem{n-monotone} to the more general case where we do not even assume that the target function is submodular, but that it is within a factor $\alpha$ of a submodular function on every point in the instance space.
+Next, let us consider the more general case where we do not even assume that the target function is submodular, but that it is within a factor $\alpha$ of a submodular function on every point in the instance space.
 Under this relaxed assumption we are able to achieve the approximation factor $\alpha \sqrt{n+1}$.
 Specifically:

-\begin{theorem} Let $\cF$ be the class of non-negative, monotone, submodular functions over $X=2^{[n]}$ and let
+\begin{theorem} Let $\cF$ be the class of non-negative, monotone, submodular functions over $\X=2^{[n]}$ and let

 for some known $\alpha>1$.
 There is an algorithm that PMAC-learns $\cF'$ with approximation factor $\alpha \sqrt{n+1}$.
 The algorithm uses $ \ell ~=~ \frac{48n}{\epsilon} \log \left(\frac{9n}{\delta \epsilon} \right) $ training examples and runs in time $\poly(n,1/\epsilon,1/\delta)$. \end{theorem}